South Bank railway station (England): Facilities

 Station facilities here have recently been improved as part of the Tees Valley Metro project.
 The package for this station included new fully lit waiting shelters, renewed station signage and the installation of CCTV.
 The long-line Public Address system (PA) has been renewed and upgraded with pre-recorded train announcements.

 The station usage estimates of 2014 and 2015 also make note of the fact that the service improvement has increased the patronage substantially enough to be in the top ten most percentage increase of passenger numbers across the whole of the United Kingdom.

 Services

 As of the May 2021 timetable change, the station is served by an hourly service between Saltburn and Bishop Auckland via Darlington.
+There are also 2 trains per day leaving South Bank running direct to Newcastle via Darlington, Durham and Chester-le-street departing at 0642 and 0742.
+The 0642 additionally extends all the way through to Carlisle.
 All services are operated by Northern Trains.